First connection¶

 Working with multiple environments¶

 Most teams have at least a sandbox and a production instance.
-Give each one its own profile:
+Give each one its own profile — the easiest way is to run kuali setup once per environment:

 kuali config set api_url https://sandbox.kualihub.com --profile sandbox